Saint Joseph's University: Athletics

-The Hawk mascot

-One of the most famous mascots in college sports, the Saint Joseph's Hawk has been flapping its wings for over 50 years.
-Jim Brennan originated the idea for a hawk as mascot during the 1954–1955 season.
-Brennan, a former Marine and SJU cheerleader, at first wanted to secure an actual hawk, but later switched to the costume idea.
-The student government raised the $120 needed to buy the initial costume, which Brennan donned for three years.
-He made his debut as the Hawk on January 4, 1956, at a 69–56 win over La Salle University at the Palestra.

-The Hawk is best known for staying in constant motion by flapping its wings throughout every basketball game, and for representing the Saint Joseph's motto, "The Hawk Will Never Die".
-It is also recognized by its "flying" in figure eights around the court during timeouts.

 Men's basketball

 While Saint Joseph's fields 20 NCAA sports, the university's most popular sport is men's basketball.
 Saint Joseph's has a rich basketball tradition.
 Most home games are played at Hagan Arena on the school's campus, while some games are played at the Palestra on the University of Pennsylvania campus.

 Saint Joseph's major rival is Villanova University.
 The rivalry is known as the Holy War, although starting in 2013 both schools requested that the media refrain from using the term.
-The school also maintains intense rivalries with the other Philadelphia universities.
+The school also maintains rivalries with the other Philadelphia universities.

 Fans of the Hawks often chant "The Hawk Will Never Die!".
 Since the school's undefeated regular season, this chant has gained familiarity with the team's opponents.
 In 2003, Sports Illustrated listed that cheer among "The 100 Things You Gotta Do Before You Graduate (Whatever the Cost)", calling it "the most defiant cheer in college sports."

+The Hawk Mascot

+Saint Joseph's Mascot, 'The Hawk', has been flapping its wings for over 50 years.
+Jim Brennan originated the idea for a hawk as mascot during the 1954–1955 season.
+Brennan, a former Marine and SJU cheerleader, at first wanted to secure an actual hawk, but later switched to the costume idea.
+The student government raised the $120 needed to buy the initial costume, which Brennan donned for three years.
+He made his debut as the Hawk on January 4, 1956, at a 69–56 win over La Salle University at the Palestra.

+The Hawk is best known for staying in constant motion by flapping its wings throughout every basketball game, and for representing the Saint Joseph's motto, "The Hawk Will Never Die".
+It is also recognized by its "flying" in figure eights around the court during timeouts.